The flavours of Christmas

 When oranges were scarce, they were a real treat, which is why Santa Clause often made sure to put one at the bottom of children’s stockings – a nutritious addition to their festive breakfast!

 Orange flavour also pairs wonderfully with roasted ham when added to the glaze.
-Here’s a recipe for Spiced Orange Honey Glazed Ham from safefood ambassador Chef Adrian.
+Here’s a recipe for Spiced Orange Honey Glazed Ham from Safefood ambassador Chef Adrian.

 And if you’re looking to add seasonal flavours to vegetarian dishes, why not try a starter of halloumi, carrot and orange salad?
 Simply grate the carrot, add orange juice to a standard vinaigrette recipe and serve on a bed of leaves topped with warm haloumi.
 Add a sprinkle of pomegranate seeds for extra festive sparkle.